Last update: 29 March 2021, 11 p.m.

 2. show symptoms that may indicate COVID-19 disease, such as respiratory symptoms of any severity, unspecific general symptoms, and olfactory or gustatory disturbances;

-3. are obliged to be placed in domestic quarantine for 10 days in accordance with the currently valid entry quarantine regulation (EQV).
+3. are obliged to be placed in domestic quarantine in accordance with the currently valid entry quarantine regulation (EQV).

 Exempt from case no. 2 are those individuals who have a medical certificate in German or English confirming that there is no evidence of infection with the coronavirus SARS-CoV-2 and who present this certificate to the university.
 The medical certificate must be based on a molecular biological test (PCR) for the presence of an infection with the coronavirus SARS-CoV-2, which was carried out in a member state of the European Union or in another state that the RKI has included in a list of states with a sufficient quality standard for this purpose.
 The test must have been carried out no more than 48 hours prior to submission to the university.
 Please note that a so-called antibody test or a rapid test (antigen test) is not sufficient.